All Episodes

 I'm an idiot savant in this way, with heavy emphasis on the idiocy.

-Ferguson, Hurley, Magnus, and Walheim, which sounds like a law firm, but is in fact the crew of four.
+However, as STS-135, the final shuttle mission gets ready to go on Friday, the 8th of July, Ferguson, Hurley, Magnus, and Walheim, which sounds like a law firm, but is in fact the crew of four.

-And I could I could go on at length.
+And I could go on at length.

-Oh, trust me, I could go on at length, about how I thought for sure we would have had footprints on Mars, and maybe they might have been mine.
+Oh, trust me, I could go on at length about how I thought for sure we would have had footprints on Mars, and maybe they might have been mine.

-That's how how geeked out I was.
+That's how geeked out I was.

 That's great, but what?